majsylw/SecondVoice/content/authors/daniel-korzekwa/_index.md

  - Mentors

 ---
+Daniel Korzekwa has two decades of professional experience in machine learning science and engineering, full of passion and joy.
+He started in engineering, building large-scale distributed Java/Oracle-based systems for data collection and monitoring of heterogeneous networks in Telco, Gas and Health industries.
+Gradually, he moved to machine learning science, solving problems in the betting industry.
+For last couple of years, he has been working as Applied Science Manager at Amazon TTS-Research, solving problems related to speech synthesis and AI-driven speech therapy.
+To make our lives better.
+He has a lovely wife, three sons, a dog, a guinea pig, and a rabbit.
+Currently, living in Gdansk, but previously lived for years in both Poznan and Gliwice.

+Main topics of expertise:
 - Deep Learning models for expressive Text-To-Speech.
 - Automated assessment of human and synthetic speech.
 - Neural Networks, Probabilistic ML, MxNet, Python.